 Be prepared: Building an emergency kit and plan

-With climate change impacting weather in unexpected ways, it’s increasingly important to be proactive instead of reactive for everything from extreme storms to widespread fires.
+With climate change affecting the weather in unexpected ways, it’s increasingly important to be proactive rather than reactive in responding to everything from extreme storms to widespread fires.

 In other words, it’s important to be prepared with an emergency exit plan and emergency kit if you must evacuate your home.